ab218/sipit/README.md

 ## Currently Working
 - Gets geolocation and finds nearby cafes.
 - Displays nearby cafes on a map.
-- Can search by a term (yelp API)
+- Can search by a term and location (yelp API).

-## Wishlist
-- Login
+- Login/Signup.
-- Can favorite a place
+- Can save places to favorites.
-- Can review a place
+- Can view favorites page.

 ## Stack
 - Node
 - Express
 - React/Redux
 - Postgres

 ---